markrebec/zuul/README.md

     user.has_role?('vip')
     user.has_role_or_higher?('moderator')   # has_role_or_higher? will also return true if the user possesses any roles with a higher level than the one provided

+**Note:** There are no inherent abilities granted by assigning roles or permissions to a subject.
+Just because you define an `:admin` role and assign it to a user, that doesn't mean they can do anything special.
+It's up to you to check whether a subject possesses those roles and permissions in your code and act accordingly.

 Creating and assigning permissions is similar to roles, except the `slug` is the only required field:

     view = Permission.create(:slug => 'view')